 Life is built out of a million little decisions.
-Whether you snooze or not in the morning has an effect on if you will take a shower, if you will eat a healthy breakfast and so on.
-Every tiny decision is a block in a process, and if you don’t stack the blocks one on another properly eventually the thing will crash.
+Whether you snooze or not in the morning affects if you will take a shower, if you will eat a healthy breakfast, and so on.
+Every tiny decision is a block in a process, and if you don’t stack the blocks one on another properly, eventually, the thing will crash.
 Stacking the blocks won’t result in a straight line up, because life isn’t linear.
-If it was, life would be as simple as building a straight line up, setting goals, making a plan and reaching those goals.
+If it were, life would be as simple as building a straight line up, setting goals, making a plan, and reaching those goals.
 All done in perfect time and space.

-But, life is not linear, it’s dynamic.
-The blocks won’t stack up in a nice fashion, so you have to be aware of how you stack them.
+But, life is not linear; it’s dynamic.
+The blocks won’t stack up nicely, so you have to be aware of how you stack them.
 If the stack of blocks starts tilting to the right, you have to add some on the left.
 It’s all about balance.
-Makes sense doesn’t it?
+Makes sense, doesn’t it?
 Even my toddler understands this concept.

 The ingredients to build a solid tower of blocks are; patience, process, and blocks with good dimensions.
 Blocks with good dimensions are created by going through the process of a decision from A to Z, no matter how small or how big.
 Both going through the process and building a solid tower take patience.

 A decision to start a process can be as small as making a cup of coffee, building a house, or dealing with your childhood trauma.
 If you don’t go fully through the process, the block won’t come out perfectly square.
 It might have a round edge to it or be a triangle, which makes it harder to stacks one block on another.
 Sure, you can add a defect block here and there in the stack, but when there are too many, the tower will be unstable, and just a tiny vibration will drop the thing to its feet.

 Towers of blocks collapsing is a common thing nowadays because let’s be honest; who still has the time, or better yet the patience, to go through a process from A to Z?
 There’s just too much going on, and we don’t want to miss a thing.